Codecademy/docs/content/language-agnostic/encyclopedia/code-editor.md

 - [Atom](https://atom.io/)
 - [Notepad++](https://notepad-plus-plus.org/)

-Which program to use is really up to the individual developer according to their tastes!
+Which code editor program to use is really up to the individual developer according to their tastes!